 Strategy: the plan devised to maintain and build competitive advantage over the competition.

 Structure: the way the organization is structured and who reports to whom.
+Systems: the daily activities and procedures that staff members engage in to get the job done.

 Shared Values: these are the core values of the company that are evidenced in the corporate culture and the general work ethic.